OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-04.md

 ## 2 Corinthians 4:9

-Persecuted, but not abandoned; struck down, but not destroyed;
+Persecuted, but not forsaken; knocked down, but not destroyed;

 ## 2 Corinthians 4:10